Mehmed VI: Abolition of the Sultanate

-As the nationalist movement strengthened its military positions with the Great Offensive of late August 1922, Mehmed VI, his five wives, and attendant eunuchs could no longer leave the safety of the palace.
-On 19 October 1922, after the Armistice of Mudanya ending the Greco-Turkish War, Refet Pasha arrived in Constantinople as an emissary from Ankara to an exuberant city (at least the Muslims were).
+As the nationalist movement strengthened its military positions with the Great Offensive of late August 1922, Mehmed VI, his five wives, and attendants could no longer leave the safety of the palace.
+On 19 October 1922, after the Armistice of Mudanya ending the Greco-Turkish War, Refet Pasha arrived in Constantinople as an emissary from Ankara to an exuberant city (at least the Muslims were), his mission to unite Turkey under the Ankara government.
 To one of Tevfik's sons welcoming him on behalf of Vahdeddin, Refet declared his greeting to the Caliph, not the Sultan, and met with Istanbul's ministers on a personal basis, not in an official capacity.
-This communicated Ankara's intention to not recognize the Istanbul government, and to end the Sultanate.
 Refet gave speeches announcing that sovereignty belonged to people now, no longer Khans, Sultans, and Constitutional Monarchs.
-In a meeting with İzzet Pasha, now Foreign Minister in Tevfik's cabinet, Refet informed him that should Istanbul send a delegate to the peace talks to be held in Lausanne, Ankara would quit the talks.
+In a meeting with İzzet Pasha, Refet informed him that should Istanbul send a delegate to the peace talks to be held in Lausanne, Ankara would quit the talks.

-When he met with the Sultan and then the Grand Vizier, he requested him to dissolve the Istanbul government and recognize Ankara as Turkey's sole legitimate government.
-However, they insisted on the existence of the Istanbul government to represent the dynasty at the conference, and rejected Refet's request by claiming that he was a constitutional monarch and he could not dissolve the government.
-When news reached Ankara of the Sublime Porte's intransigence the Grand National Assembly voted to abolish the Sultanate on 1 November 1922.
-He told Refet Pasha, who notified him of the decision of the assembly, that even if the existence of such a Caliphate without executive authority was enacted, no one could accept it, as a Caliphate could not exist without a Sultanate.
-Nineteen days later Abdul Mejid accepted the Grand National Assembly's election of him as Caliph.
+When Refet met with the Sultan and then the Grand Vizier, he requested him to dissolve the Istanbul government and recognize Ankara as Turkey's sole legitimate government.
+However, they rejected Refet's demand by claiming that he was a constitutional monarch and he could not dissolve the government and he wished for a delegation to represent the interests of the dynasty.
+When news reached Ankara of Vahdeddin's intransigence the Grand National Assembly voted to separate the offices of Caliphate and Sultanate, abolished the Sultanate, and deposed him as Caliph on 1 November 1922.
+Vahdeddin told Refet Pasha, who notified him of the decision of the assembly, that a Caliphate could not exist without a Sultan.
+Eighteen days later Abdul Mejid accepted the Grand National Assembly's election of him as Caliph.
 Reactions to his deposition were muted.